fshi3/ML-Climate-Project-Fall2022/journal.md

 Started building the CNN model and prepared data for training.
 \
 11.25.2022
-Starting training the CNN model
+Starting training the CNN model, having some trouble loading the data fast enough into the pipeline
 \
 12.1.2022
-Working on improvement the accuracy of the model
+Working on improvement the accuracy of the model.
+Right now only able to load 2,000 of 40,000 images in at a reasonable speed.
+Working on loading more data later on.
+Accuracy able to achieve 80% on validation set.
+Tried a standard multi-layer CNN model with convolutional layers, max pooling, and final dense layer with sigmoid activation for binary classification.
+Also tried to do transfer learning using ResNet50.
+Results are worse than my own model.
+Tried using stratified splitting, but didn't see any accuracy difference between models.